sf-explorer/documentation/docs/5. Security/index.md

 * An interactive UI to try to make the bridge between theory and practice
 * User, Profile comparisons
+* Action to empty a profile or remove an object from multiple profiles
 * Excel like interface for deep analysis

 ![example](./erd_security.png)